signifyd/magento2/README.md

 ### Install/update

 With composer installed, run the command below on terminal.
-This will install/update Signifyd extension to [latest release](https://github.com/signifyd/magento2/releases).
+This will install/update Signifyd extension to the [latest release](https://github.com/signifyd/magento2/releases).

 ```bash
 cd MAGENTO_ROOT